larikelly/larikelly/README.md

 # Hellow! 👋☺️

 My name is Larissa Kelly and I'm from Brazil 🇧🇷.
 Currently, I am a student of Computer science at the Universidade Estadual do Ceará (UECE).
-My commitment to applying my talents and skills to generate innovative solutions drives my journey forward.
-I am eager to learn, grow, and collaborate with the tech and innovation community every day. 👩‍💻🤝

 ## About Me